EtienneDesticourt/EncryptedMessenger/README.md

 # Quickstart

+After cloning the directory you can install the dependencies with:
+`pip install -r requirements.txt`

 Just clone the directory and run:
-`python ui/app.py`
+`python main.py`

-You'll have to figure out the dependencies yourself because I haven't gone around to documenting them.
-They should all be available through pip except PyQt5 where you need version 5.5 which is hard to find.
-I'm in the process of updating it to work with the most recent version but it takes time.